wxlin1983/aho-dp800/README.md

 # clarity_libdp800
-Python class for simple controlling of Rigol DP832
+Python class for basic control of Rigol DP832